World of Color: World of Color: Celebrate You!

 On September 15, 2016, Disney hosted a special private event to honor their Disneyland Resort employees and cast members who served magic in the parks for 10 years to 60 years.
 This show was a two-time spectacular only made for those special events.
 The show was held at Paradise Bay at Disney California Adventure on September 15, 2016, Cinderella Castle at Walt Disney World's Magic Kingdom in the following months, and at Disney California Adventure again in November 2019 and November 2022.

-The show featured the World of Color stage itself, and during the show, it also synchronized fireworks to it (fireworks on World of Color are mainly featured only for special events, e.g. 4 July pre-shows, New Year's Eve, special events, private events, etc.)
+The show featured the World of Color stage itself, and during the show, it also synchronized fireworks to it (fireworks on World of Color are mainly featured only for special events, e.g. July 4 pre-shows, New Year's Eve, special events, private events, etc.)

 The theme used for the show is Fantasy in the Sky, even though the show itself had a variety of songs featured in it.
 After the show included the Diamond Celebration Theme Music "Live the Magic" as the exit music.
 However, the ballad version was used for the exit music.

 World of Color: Villainous

 On September 17, 2019, during Oogie Boogie Bash Halloween Party nights, the water show had a makeover with a villain-themed show called Villainous.
 The story focused on a young girl named Shelley Marie who has encounters with many Disney Villains.
-This version of was only played during the 2019 Halloween season.
+This version was only played during the 2019 Halloween season.

-World of Color: One
+World of Color - ONE

-World of Color: One celebrates the storytelling legacy started by Walt Disney a century ago, as part of Disney's centennial celebration.
+World of Color - ONE celebrates the storytelling legacy started by Walt Disney a century ago, as part of Disney's centennial celebration.
 It tells a new story of how a single action, like a drop of water, creates a ripple that can grow into a wave of change.
-It brings some of the most courageous, loving and inspiring characters to life in new ways.
-The show is the first Disneyland Resort nighttime spectacular to showcase characters and films from Walt Disney Animation Studios, Pixar, Lucasfilm, and Marvel Studios together in one production.
+The show depicts the journeys of some of the most courageous and inspiring characters, such as Pocahontas, Mirabel Madrigal, Remy, Joe Gardner, Miguel, Luke Skywalker, Simba, Mulan, Moana, and the Avengers.
+The show is the first Disneyland Resort nighttime spectacular to showcase characters and films created from Walt Disney Animation Studios, Pixar, Lucasfilm, and Marvel Studios together in one production.
 The show also features a new original song, "Start a Wave", featuring vocalist, Loren Allred and written by Cody Fry.
-World of Color: One debuted on January 27, 2023.
+World of Color - ONE debuted on January 27, 2023.

 The following films are included in the show with featured music in parentheses: Pocahontas ("Colors of the Wind"), Encanto ("Waiting on a Miracle"), Ratatouille, Soul, Coco ("Remember Me"), Star Wars ("Main Title theme" / "Binary Sunset"), The Lion King, Mulan ("Reflection"), Moana ("How Far I'll Go" / "I Am Moana"), and Marvel Cinematic Universe (The Avengers theme).

+World of Color - ONE was replaced on May 16, 2025 with World of Color Happiness! in honor of the Disneyland Resort's 70th Anniversary.